(1) A warrant to enter and search premises may be executed by any constable.

 [(3A) If the warrant is an all premises warrant, no premises which are not specified in it may be entered or searched unless a police officer of at least the rank of inspector has in writing authorised them to be entered.]

-[(3B) No premises may be entered or searched for the second or any subsequent time under a warrant which authorises multiple entries unless a polic
+[(3B) No premises may be entered or searched for the second or any subsequent time under a warrant which author

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.